 The recyclable components are then sent to be made into new products.

-We will accept the following items from households and small businesses only:
+We will accept the following items from households and small businesses only (maximum limit of 15 component items applies):

 This service is offered to households and small businesses only.
 It is not designed to receive commercial quantities of electronic waste.